Projects (current)

 2) How do efforts to control and regulate movement figure in negotiations between state and non-state actors?

 Our work followed a process-oriented approach which focuses on different scales (local, national, inter-/transnational) and which takes forced migrants’ perspectives as a starting point.
-We build our empirical base by conducting (partly remote) field work in Lebanon, Jordan, Tunisia, Syria, Libya, Niger and Eritrea/the Eritrean diaspora, interviewing forced migrants as well as political decision-makers, civil society and international actors.
-This is complemented by archival research and a secondary literature review.
+We built our empirical base by conducting (partly remote) field work in Lebanon, Jordan, Tunisia, Syria, Libya, Niger and Eritrea/the Eritrean diaspora, interviewing forced migrants as well as political decision-makers, civil society and international actors.
+This was complemented by archival research and a secondary literature review.

 Read more about our methodology and approach in our Framework Paper.